autarch/intro-to-go-class/README.md

 Check out the [GoSublime](https://github.com/DisposaBoy/GoSublime) plugin collection if you're using Sublime Text.
 It supports code completion, syntax checking as you type, quick formatting, and much more.

+# General Editor Recommendations

+Setting up your editor to integrae with `go fmt`, and `go vet` make your Go coding experience much better.
+You can have it run these checks on the currently loaded and/or run these checks every time you save your code.

+You may also want to be able to run `golint` easily, though I don't recommend this as a default action for every save, because it will often complain about issues that you will not want to fix, especially when you write code for this class's exercises.

 # Getting Set Up for the Class